google/WebFundamentals/src/site/_en/fundamentals/getting-started/your-first-multi-screen-site/responsive.markdown

 us to comfortably position elements on the screen.

-To make more effective use of the horizontal screen space, we need to break out of the  the linear flow of the header and move the form and list to be next to each other.
+To make more effective use of the horizontal screen space, we need to break out of the linear flow of the header and move the form and list to be next to each other.

 {% include_code _code/fixingfirstbreakpoint.html formfloat css %}